-Why Choose To Freight Factor ?
+Why Choose Freight Factoring ?

 Freight brokerages and trucking companies often struggle to fund their businesses because conventional financing routes such as bank loans or expensive merchant cash advances don’t always provide the ideal solution.
-Factoring on the other hand gives you immediate access to cash without incurring debt.
-The factoring company will pay your carriers or pay your trucking company as soon as the load is delivered.
-You pay a small factoring fee for the benefit of paying your carriers sooner.
+Freight Factoring on the other hand gives you immediate access to cash without incurring debt.
+The freight factoring company will pay your carriers or pay your trucking company as soon as the load is delivered.
+You pay a small freight factoring fee for the benefit of paying your carriers sooner.

 1. Maintain a Reliable Cash Flow

 All invoices have a payment period, but sometimes you can’t wait for customers to make good.
 Waiting can get especially worrisome if customers tend not to pay until the last minute and you need cash before the due dates for invoices roll around.
-Factoring gets you money when you need it so that you don’t have to rely on your customers’ timing.
+Freight factoring gets you money when you need it so that you don’t have to rely on your customers’ timing.

 2. Keep Up with Payroll